 Legal disclaimer: The information provided here is for general informational purposes only and does not constitute legal advice.
 It may not reflect the most current legal developments and may vary by jurisdiction.
 Reading or using this content does not create an attorney–client relationship.
 You should consult qualified legal counsel licensed in your jurisdiction before acting on any information contained here.

-What is a one-way video interview and why accessibility matters
+What are one-way video interviews and why accessibility matters

 Accessibility in one-way video interviews means making the process usable by people with different disabilities.
 The Americans with Disabilities Act (ADA) requires organizations to make hiring processes accessible to qualified candidates with disabilities.